tony-shifflett/project2/README.md

 ## Project Description

-This app will provide civic data to users such as a list of their elected officials and upcoming elections based on zipcode.
+This app will provide civic data to users such as a list of their elected officials based on zipcode.

 Visual inspiration: https://www.behance.net/gallery/25446589/Voting-Information-Project?tracking_source=search_projects_recommended%7Cvoter%20voting